 Establishing good credit: a key concept for teens

 Start by explaining the importance of establishing good credit and credit score.
 Institutions and creditors determine an individual’s creditworthiness based on their credit history, or how well debts are repaid.
 A credit score is a snapshot of a person’s credit risk at a particular point in his or her credit history.
 Credit scores help lenders determine how likely you are to repay your debt on time.
 For teens with no credit history, no score can be computed.

 You can help your teenager understand that one of the keys to getting the right apartment or qualifying for the loan they will want someday at a good rate may be a strong credit score.
 Make it clear that once someone has created a bad credit history, it can take a long time to recover.
 Remind your teen how stressful debt can be and reinforce the point that the credit history they establishes now will increase in importance as they gets older and needs to apply for loans, such as for a car or college.

 Be sure to impress upon your teen that responsible use of credit cards is a common way to help establish a good credit history and that paying off the balance each month in a timely manner is an important safeguard against becoming a credit risk.

 At this stage your teen may be itching to get a job to earn extra cash.
 You’ll want to emphasize the wisdom in balancing work during the school year with school performance.
 While employment can provide valuable experiences, studies have shown that employment may interfere with academic performance for teens who work 20 hours or more per week.

 Easy access to savings (maybe too easy)

-If your teen is earning a paycheck, he or she may find it easier to access his or her savings account with an ATM card, a move you may or may not decide to support.
+If your teen is earning a paycheck, they may find it easier to access their savings account with an ATM card, a move you may or may not decide to support.